arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

+# QIIME2

-# Understanding QIIME2 files
+## Understanding QIIME2 Files

-> QIIME 2 uses two types of files: `.qza` files for storing data (called artifacts) and `.qzv` files for storing visualizations.
-These file formats are designed to bundle not just the raw or processed data, but also metadata about how the data was generated.
-This ensures that the full history (or 'provenance') of a dataset is preserved.
-As a result, any researcher examining your work can see exactly what steps you took and what settings you used. and trace.
-This helps track every step of your analysis, ensuring transparency and reproducibility, which are essential in science.

-QIIME 2 manages your data and results using two main file types: `.qza` (QIIME Zipped Artifact) for data, and `.qzv` for visualizations.
-These files are more than just containers — they store metadata about how the data was created, and help ensure your workflow is reproducible.
-For example, if you import a set of DNA sequences and run a quality control step, QIIME 2 automatically logs the commands and parameters used.
-You can open `.qzv` files in a web browser using [https://view.qiime2.org](https://view.qiime2.org) to explore interactive plots and summaries.
-This system makes microbiome analysis more transparent and shareable than traditional scripts or spreadsheets.
+QIIME 2 organises your analysis using two main file types: .qza files for data (called QIIME Zipped Artifacts) and .qzv files for visualisations (QIIME Zipped Visualisations).
+These files are more than simple containers, as they include detailed information about how each was generated, such as the input files, commands, and parameters used.
+This is known as provenance tracking, and it allows others to trace every step of your workflow.
+You can open .qzv files in your browser at [https://view.qiime2.org](https://view.qiime2.org) to explore interactive summaries like quality plots, taxonomic profiles, and diversity results.
+This approach helps make your microbiome analysis more transparent, easier to share, and reproducible from start to finish.

 # Import your paired-end sequences

 > DNA sequencing generates data in the form of FASTQ files.
-Each FASTQ file contains a collection of DNA sequences (called reads) along with quality scores that indicate how confident the sequencer was in calling each base (A, T, C, or G).
-In paired-end sequencing, two separate FASTQ files are produced for each sample—one for the forward read and one for the reverse read.
-These reads come from opposite ends of the same DNA fragment and can be merged later to reconstruct the full sequence.
 Importing these files into QIIME 2 allows the software to begin processing them in a standardized format.
 Importing means telling QIIME where your raw data is and converting it into its internal format.

-For this project the reads were sequences using Illumina paired-end, 250 base pair reads with forward and reverse reads in separate files.
-The fastq is imported in to a QIIME2 data artifact ending in ```.qza```

 ```bash
 time qiime tools import \